DanielSerio/color-website/readme.md

 # Color code static website

-A static website that provider color information for a given hex code.
+A static website that provides color information for a given hex code.

 ## Tools: